 Lemon blueberry cake

-You just cannot beat this recipe for a summer picnic or gathering.
+You just cannot beat this great recipe for a summer picnic or gathering.
 Blueberries just remind people of summer and blending them with lemon is such a delicious idea, your friends and family will love it.

-Also, the preparation involves some steps, baking the layers, cooling them, making the cream cheese frosting, and assembling the cake.
+Also, the preparation involves some steps, baking the layers, cooling them, making the cream cheese frosting, and assembling the perfect cake.
 While the process is a bit tedious, it is also very relaxing and the instructions are not hard to follow.

 Another option is to bake the cake in a large 9×13-inch pan and top it with frosting and lots of fresh berries.
 The combination of the citrus and the berries is the best, balancing the sweetness with some tanginess.
 Also, the blueberries add a nice purple color, making the dessert more appealing.